 - Curate tips from various influencers on any particular topic and then ask them to provide you a link back from their blogs

 You must find resources that are out-of-date, expired or not working.
-No matter what you sell, plenty of businesses go out of business everyday.
-There is no point in links that redirects to their old website.
+No matter what you sell, plenty of businesses go out of business every day.
+There is no point in links that redirect to their old website.

 Therefore, once you’ve identified the outdated resources, inform the concerned person via emails.
 Moreover, don’t just tap them on the shoulder, instead, provide them with a replacement link.
 They’ll be happy to entertain you when you help them improve their websites.

 Technical SEO is all about fixing issues with your ecommerce store to make sure you don’t lose traffic.
 It’s about getting rid of duplicate content, fixing broken links, and removing excess pages from your store.
 Ideally, you’ll want to use a tool such as Ahrefs to run technical SEO on your website.
 Here’s a full guide, featuring popular ecommerce store LARQ.

 First, you need to enter the ecommerce store’s URL in a tool like Ahrefs.
 Then, you’ll see a comprehensive overview of the store itself.

 Now, if you want to search for broken links, the next step is to click on “Broken Links” from the sidebar on the left.
 As you can see, LARQ has quite a few broken links on its website: